Leoujo/explorer-challenge/README.md

 ## Implementation
 - TypeScript ->  I decided to use TypeScript since Carta uses it as well.
 This allows the project to closely resemble real-life scenarios.
-- Custom hooks -> I used custom hooks to encapsulate and reuse stateful logic across components (like api data, loading and error handling).
+- Custom hooks -> I used custom hooks to encapsulate and reuse stateful logic across components (like api data, loading and error handling). (useFetch.ts)
 - Dependency Injection -> I used this to decouple component dependencies, which enhances modularity and maintainability.
+(DataProvider.tsx)
-- SOLID Principles -> This project uses the O from SOLID (Open-closes principle), which means the code must be open  for extension and close for modification.
+- SOLID Principles -> This project uses the O from SOLID (Open-closes principle), which means the code must be open  for extension and close for modification. (iconUtils.tsx)
 - Unit and Integration tests -> I implemented tests also for the project to closely resemble real-life scenarios.
-Now it's possible to confirm component functionality and interactions, enhances code quality, allow confident updates, and serves as documentation for future developers.
+Now it's possible to confirm component functionality and interactions, enhances code quality, allow confident updates, and serves as documentation for future developers. (all the files inside __tests__)